 In one of our previous articles, we had an overview of the astonishing sights of Usa Jingu, Japan’s first religious complex housing both Shinto shrines and Buddhist temples.
 But because Usa Jingu’s compound is a large site with many cultural treasures, this follow-up article will explore this unique destination in more detail.
-Usa Jingu’s shrines and temples not only help us better understand Japan’s intertwined history of Buddhism and Shinto, they also are wonderful examples of Japanese traditional architecture and aesthetics.
+Usa Jingu’s shrines and temples not only help us better understand Japan’s intertwined history of Buddhism and Shinto, but they also are wonderful examples of Japanese traditional architecture and aesthetics.
 We created an easy-to-follow route covering all the most interesting sites in Usa Jingu’s proximity.
-Let’s enjoy some of the most gorgeous aspects of Japanese religious culture!
+Let’s enjoy some of the gorgeous aspects of Japanese religious culture!

-Ancient Buddhist Artifacts of Usa Jingu
+Ancient Japanese Buddhist Artifacts of Usa Jingu

 After stocking up on the informational material from the Usa City Tourism Association, our first destination is only a few steps away: Gokuraku-ji, a Buddhist temple hiding a most peculiar cultural gem.
 On first inspection, the temple might appear like any other Buddhist temple.
 But get closer and you will discover the temple’s secret: